Summary: During the summer of 1944, fifteen-year-old Julia Robertson's life changes when she meets her first love.

 By: Kristi N. Zanker

 I sat on our front porch swing, leafing through a movie magazine and drinking a glass of cold lemonade.
 The air was warm and humid.
 Though it was early June, it felt like August.
 Inside the house, my parents were listening to the war news on our Philco cathedral-shaped radio.
 The announcer's voice was filled with empathy as he explained the aftermath of the Normandy Invasion, which happened only day ago on Tuesday, June sixth.
 My geography teacher, Miss Blair, had shown us on the huge colored map in our classroom where our troops landed.
 She explained how the Invasion was a turning point in the war.
-Our neighbor, Mrs. Hutchins has a 20-year-old son stationed in overseas.
+Our neighbor, Mrs. Hutchins has a 20-year-old son stationed in Europe.
 He might be in France, risking his life at this particular moment.

 I took a sip of lemonade, thinking how lucky I was to be here in the United States, instead of war-torn Europe.
 It was then I heard the locomotive rush down the railroad tracks about a block from our house.
 The coal train still made a stop at Pennington Lumber and Coal Company in the summer because not everyone had a gas stove.
 Just then, the front door opened and closed with a bang, interrupting my thoughts.
 My six-year-old sister, Tammy, came running outside and hopped up next to me on the swing.
 Her light brown curls blew in the soft wind.
 We sat silently for a few minutes when all of a sudden he appeared.